☰ In This Section

 • Business Law (BUSN335)

-An introduction to the legal aspects and general structure of business dealings.
+Explanation of legal rules applying to personal, real, and intellectual property.
 Analysis of the relationships between contract law, law of sales, and consumer law.
-Exploration of the major types of business organizations, including sole proprietorships, partnerships, corporations, and limited liability companies, operating within the socio-economic arena of the marketplace.
+Exploration of sole proprietorships, partnerships, corporations, and limited liability companies operating within the socio-economic arena of the marketplace.
+Evaluation of ethical problems in the legal and regulatory environment using a Christian or personal worldview.
 Evaluation of how advances in technology impact intellectual property, contract law, criminal law, and tort law.
-Exploration of ethical problems found in the legal and regulatory environment through the lens of a Christian or personal worldview.

 4 credits